 Now that they know how to start a fire, teach your kids how to cook.
 They must learn how to open a can of food without using a can opener.
 Show them how to rub a can lid ridge on a cemented surface, then carefully pry open using a knife.
 It’s also imperative to teach them proper knife handling and what strokes to avoid to stay away from accidents.

 Responsible Use of Weapons

 One fun segment in teaching your children survival skills is how to use weapons responsibly.
-Carefully teach your children how to shoot a slingshot, or maybe shoot a bow or gun, if they are of the right age to use a weapon.
+Carefully teach your children how to shoot a slingshot, or maybe shoot a bow or gun (from reputable hand gun brands), if they are of the right age to use a weapon.
 Demonstrate how to use these weapons for hunting and fishing.
 Make sure that they understand the danger of handling such weapons.

 Learning a variety of tying knots is important, and it has many uses.
 Teach your children some basic and advanced knots, and when it is applicable to use.
 Tying knots is also essential in boating.
 If the boat gets stranded in the open sea, the best way to keep it moving is by sailing.
 Check the boat properly before heading out to the sea, and it would be best to use durable t-tops for center console boats to give you assurance during the voyage.

 Another important survival skill for everybody to develop is self-defense.
 No matter how much you avoid it, there will always be bad people who will try to take advantage of you.
 If you teach your children some self-defense, they will have a chance to prevent any untoward incident from bad people.